2023 Most Popular Nursing Bachelor's Degree Schools in North Dakota

 While working on their Bachelor's Degree, nursing majors at Rasmussen University - North Dakota accumulate an average of around $39,885 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $146.

-Dickinson State University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+Dickinson State University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #7 on the list.
 DSU is a small public school located in the remote town of Dickinson.

 Of the 19 students majoring in nursing at DSU, 16% are male and 84% are female.